-The mission of the dental business assisting program is to provide dental assisting students with an option for continuing their education toward an A.A.S. degree and to prepare them to assume the responsibilities of a dental office manager.
+The mission of the Dental Practice Management program is to provide dental assisting students with an option for continuing their education toward an A.A.S. degree and to prepare them to assume the responsibilities of a dental office manager.